ddw26/Team-Frist-Center/README.md

 ## Group communication protocols
-Throughout this project the group has constantly made contact through the slack app and zoom.
-This includes sharing information that we find online, code & arranging meetings at least once a week.
+Throughout Segment #2, our team made consistent cntact through Slack and Zoom.
+We shared information, code, and arranged meetings atleast once a week.
+We collaborated, asked for each other's input, and merged branches accordingly; this resulted in organized branches and repo.
 Team Responsibilties

 De'Ja - contributor